Oasis Retreat Properties

 The Appalachian

-Rooftop cocktail bar featuring amazing views of the Smokies and the downtown area below.
+Visit our rooftop cocktail bar for incredible views of the Smoky Mountains and the downtown area below, along with local food recommendations from the best Sevierville restaurants.
 Click for menu.

 The Appalachian